gravitational/teleport/rfd/0091-session-streaming.md

 From a user experience perspective, implementing this RFD will:

-- reduce the initial latency when starting to play a recorded sessions (this will be more noticeable with larger sessions than smaller sessions)
+- reduce the initial latency when starting to play a recorded sessions (this will be more noticable with larger sessions than smaller sessions)
 - improve the experience of playing back sessions on resource constrained systems with smaller amounts of memory
 - *increase* the latency of "rewind" operations, since the session stream